Shoulder Pain | Is it Frozen Shoulder or Shoulder Bursitis?

 What does frozen shoulder feel like?

-People with a frozen shoulder diagnosis, will often feel:
+People with a frozen shoulder diagnosis & shoulder bursitis, will often feel:

 • No clear mechanism of injury

-• Difficulties in hanging out clothes, drying their hair, fastening their seat belt, getting dressed
+• Reduced movement when using arm such as hanging out clothes, drying their hair, fastening their seat belt, getting dressed

 Shoulder bursitis symptoms are: